wcarhart/Soliloquy/README.md

 * *img* **[optional]** a valid image filename for the corresponding image file in `content/img/` (if you do not provide an image, a default one will be provided for you)
 * *timestamp* **[required]** an unambiguous timestamp of today's date, suggested format is "Month Day, Year"

+In addition, there cannot be any name conflicts between filenames.
+If `project.md` already exists, you'll have to name your file `project2.md` or something like that.
+This goes for image files as well.
+However, this is not the case for the actual _project name_ in the content of the `.md` file, just the filename.

 These restrictions will be tested when you submit your PR by Soliloquy's CI.

 ## Content restrictions